ROBERT

 | 2D & 3D Animator | UI/UX Design | Concept Art | Rigging | Character Design | 3D Modeller

 Banana of Doom is a party game where you combine and battle words in quickfire 1v1 tournaments.
 You are given a contest like "Most likely to secretly be an alien" and you must draw and rearrange word cards to come up with an answer to win that contest.
-I created the idea and worked as the Game Director and Lead Developer on this title.
-I was responsible for a large part of the codebase including networking, game states, UI animation and more.
-I was also responsible for all the character design and animation you see in game.
-The game was made in Unity using PlayroomKit for networking.

-I worked as the Game Director on this title.
-From concept to launch, I oversaw development on all fronts, as well as creating the 3D art and animation for the game.
 Death by AI is a free to play Jackbox-like party game for up to 10 players.
 Players are given a life or death scenario and are tasked with coming up with a survival strategy.
 The AI then narrates what happens and decides who lives and who dies, almost always resulting in surprising and funny outcomes!
 Death by AI has been played over 10,000,000 times in its first weeks on Discord.

-I was the Director and primary developer of this party game for iOS and Android - It has a 4.8/4.9 star rating on both stores in all English speaking countries (4.6 worldwide), and recently hit 400k downloads in total.
+I was the Director and solo developer of this party game for iOS and Android - It has a 4.8/4.9 star rating on both stores in all English speaking countries (4.6 worldwide), and recently hit 400k downloads in total.

 In Gogogo! there is a new challenge every round, all of which are designed to create a level playing field by challenging players to test skills that they have naturally but wouldn't necessarily train, so that no matter your age or ability, you won't feel out of your depth.